-The CN&G Committee has retained a consultant, Pay Governance, to provide the Committee with independent compensation data, analysis and advice.
+The CN&G Committee retains on an as-needed-basis a consultant, Pay Governance, to provide the Committee with independent compensation data, analysis and advice.
 Pay Governance reports to the CN&G Committee and its chairman.
 Under the CN&G Committee's charter, the CN&G Committee has sole authority to retain and terminate its compensation consultant and to approve the consultant's fees and other retention terms.
-Throughout 2017, the compensation consultant worked closely with the CN&G Committee and attended a majority of CN&G Committee meetings and met with the CN&G Committee regularly in executive session.
-Examples of projects assigned to the compensation consultant during 2017 included market studies of executive pay and of Board pay, payfor-performance analysis, review of a peer group for executive compensation benchmarking, a review of walk-away values as of year-end (i.e. the benefits executives would be entitled to receive had their employment terminated at that time) and advice on compensation best practices.